The Five Buddha Ring

 the fingers and slid the Five Buddha ring

-onto his pinky.
+onto my pinky.
 Sir!
 I want to go

-to Jack, shadow him through the camp, and though
+to me, shadow me through the camp, and though

-Jack told him he was just a kid himself,
+I told him I was just a kid myself,

 adopt anybody, had no pull